kpn-dsh/dsh-api/README.md

             of the alternative platforms file.
 It can either be an absolute file name, or a relative file name from the working directory of your application.
             When this environment variable is set, the normal list of default platforms will <em>not</em> be included.
-If you need these to, make sure that you also include the default platforms in your platforms file.
+If you need these too, make sure that you also include the default platforms in your platforms file.
             The default platforms file can be found
             <a href="dsh-api/default-platforms.json">here</a>.